-Impact assessments should take place at the earliest possible stage of a new mining project, appropriately tailored to the activities or project.
+Impact assessments should take place at the earliest possible stage of a new mining project.
 It is a key input into project design and must be conducted sufficiently in advance to ensure that alternatives are considered and that mitigation measures can be accommodated in design decisions.
 Legislation requiring impact assessments may focus impact assessment on the biophysical environment, or may involve a more integrated approach that also includes social and economic impacts.
-At the exploration stage, an impact assessment may not be triggered under legislation but is nonetheless an important strategy for the business to identify and manage impacts relative to the size and type of project.
+At the exploration stage, an impact assessment may not be triggered under legislation but is nonetheless an important strategy for the business to identify and manage impacts.

 A critical component of the impact assessment process is participation of and/or engagement with affected communities and key stakeholders.
 Their involvement in impact assessment should be sought at an early stage, and sufficient time should be allowed for communities, government, industry and other stakeholders to understand, evaluate and discuss concerns throughout the process.
-The process needs to be sensitive to the potential for conflict to arise, particularly in the context of mine development approvals.
+The process needs to be sensitive to the potential for conflict to arise, particularly in the context of development approvals.